Thursday, 31 December 2020

 Today we have purchased our Christmas tree from local supplier “Elfie Trees” and it is now decorated and resplendent in the lounge.
 We went to buy it a bit early - in fact we hadn’t realised that they didn’t open until 10 a.m. - but the “elves” were already there and helped us to pick an excellent tree.
 It is quite large in both width and height - about 9 feet high - but does not rival the amazing 13 feet high tree that Alison and Hugh have in Nairn!

 In the afternoon James and Ally fitted the tree into its stand, brought it indoors, and James festooned it with lights, enthusiastically assisted by Cat.
 I came into my own as chief bauble positioner.
 We also added garlands of our ancient tinsel.
-I was told recently that tinsel is currently deeply unfashionable, but fashion rarely makes any difference to anything at Casa Anderson.
+I was told recently that tinsel is currently deeply unfashionable, but fashion rarely makes any difference to our traditions at Casa Anderson.
 Our tree has had the same decorations for thirty-five years, with my favourite ones made by the boys added to our collection when they were at nursery and primary school, and I wouldn’t have it any other way.

 Yesterday we received a surprise gift from Jen and Russ.
 It is a giant cardboard cut out of Buddy the Elf from James’ favourite Christmas film - Elf of course!
 I wasn’t supposed to open it until Christmas Eve but I forgot and opened it straight away, and I’m glad that I did because we will display it around the house throughout the festive season.
 We love it!

-Sunday 6 December 2020
+Sunday, 6 December 2020

 Delivering Christmas Cards